learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 // => ["Hello, world!", 42, null, NaN]
 ```

-> **NOTE**: In some other languages `Arrays` _cannot include elements of multiple types_.
+> **NOTE**: In some other languages `Array`s _cannot include elements of multiple types_.
 In C, C++, Java, Swift, and others you cannot mix types.
 JavaScript, Python, Ruby, Lisp, and others permit this.

 Arrays are _ordered_, meaning that the elements in them will always appear in
 the same order.
 This also means that the `Array` `[1, 2, 3]` is different from